Training Dataset Dumper Tutorial#

 With the output h5

-files of the training-dataset-dumper, it is easy to create plots of variables in the python
+files of the TDD, it is easy to create plots of variables in the python

 ecosystem using h5py